Guillermo Cides: Biography

 Guillermo Cides was born in Córdoba (Argentina), lived in Olavarría and studied medicine for 3 years at the University of La Plata, then established himself in Buenos Aires and started to work specifically in music, influenced by his friend and musician Sergio Petaco.

 Initially as the guitarist and then bassist of the band La Cruz (together with his brother Marcelo Cides), he encountered the Stick in Argentina in 1992.
 He bought his first Stick with the money that he was earning as a peddler in the streets of Buenos Aires and learned to play it without any teachers.
 Eight months later he offered the First Solo Stick Concert in Buenos Aires, Argentina, in the Nativo bar, beginning a musical career that continues to this day.

 During the period ' 92 / ' 94 he dedicated himself to playing in alternative jazz and rock venues in Buenos Aires in order to learn and practice on his instrument.
 He was in the custom of creating spontaneous improvisations in the underground bar The Dragoon, the place where bands such as Las Manos de Filippi were formed, with those who shared the post-dictatorship philosophy nights at that time.
-In the same way he was frequenting the jazz venue El Subsuelo where he met the famous violinist Jorge Pinchevsky (Gong) and the singer Viviana Scaliza (Blacanblus) with whom he also shared stages.
+In the same way he was frequenting the jazz venue El Subsuelo where he met the famous violinist Jorge Pinchevsky and the singer Viviana Scaliza (Blacanblus) with whom he also shared stages.
 In the same period he was invited by the musician Carca to form part of the final lineup of Tía Newton, a band in the rock/progressive style.

 In 1994, the sound engineer Guillermo Zuloaga asked him to produce his first solo CD which was edited at the end of 1994, called The Inner World of the Planets.
 It is considered to be a significant CD inside the world of the Stick.
 The inventor of the instrument Emmett Chapman wrote to Cides in a letter: " ... you have made real what I had in mind when I designed this instrument " after listening to his first work.